KirillKryukov/naf/Decompress.md

 **--fastq** - FASTQ format.
 Will fail if input has no qualities.

+**--sequences** - One sequence per line, without names or qualities.

-**--seq** - All sequences concatenated into one, without names or line breaks.
+**--seq** - All sequences concatenated into one, without names, qualities, or line breaks.

 **--number** - Number of sequences.